Back to guidesFuneral costs and pricing

 How do WA burial plots work?

-Plots are 25-year grants ($2,618 to $2,726), not permanent purchases.
-Families must renew or the site may be reused.
+Plots are renewable 25-year grants (around $2,620 to $2,730), not permanent purchases.
+Families must renew or the right to the site is no longer guaranteed.
 This is unique to WA.

 Are WA funerals more expensive than other states?